k8s-ho/k8s_Kubernetes/Tools/imageChecker/README.md

 # imageChecker.sh

-I made it because I wanted to integrate and check the Kubernetes cluster's pod information, container image information and download the image file :)
+I made it because I wanted to integrate and check the Kubernetes cluster's pod information, container image information and download the image file.
+You can also check container images where vulnerabilities exist :)

 ---